benchase33/blog_copy/_posts/2022-07-18-prop_scores.md

 ``` py
 age = stats.norm.rvs(loc = 50, scale = 10, size = 1_000)
 ```
-The code above will generate a distribution of ages which is concentrated around 50, and generally between 20 and 80.
+The code above will generate a distribution of ages which is concentrated around 50, and mostly falls between 20 and 80.
 Next, we'll create some treatment data that depends on age.
-We'll add some randomness here, mostly because a logistic regression model will have a hard time if age is a perfect predictor of the treatment:
+We'll add some randomness here because a standard logistic regression model will struggle if age is a perfect predictor of the treatment variable:

 ``` py
 drug = (age > (50 + stats.norm.rvs(loc = 0, scale = 5, size = 1_000)